-When AI Meets the FDA: Building a 10-Agent Regulatory Pipeline
+When AI Meets the FDA: Building a Regulatory Layer for AI Development

-The hardest software you’ll ever ship is the software that could kill someone if you get it wrong.
+The hardest software you'll ever ship is the software where getting it wrong has real consequences.

 I've spent time in IVD - in vitro diagnostics, the machines that screen blood supplies and run the PCR tests that became household names during COVID.
 The kind of software where a misclassified sample means contaminated blood reaches a patient.